-Students are not to be at school prior to 7:15 a.m.
+Students are not to be at school prior to 8a.m.
 Students who arrive before this time are not the responsibility of the PLC staff.
 They are also to return home immediately after the school day unless they are participating in a school sponsored activity or after school program.
-Parents that are unable to pick-up their children by 3:15 p.m. (or 1:15 p.m. on early release days) are responsible for making accommodations.
-Students who are picked up early will not be called from their classrooms after 2:00 or 12:00 on Fridays.
+Parents that are unable to pick-up their children by 4:00 p.m. (or 2:00 p.m. on early release responsible days) are for making accommodations.
+Students who are picked up early will not be called from their classrooms after 2:30pm Mondays through Thursdays or 12:40pm on Fridays.